tavinogradova92/frontend-test/README.md

 2. Data structure manipulations with Typescript, not JS
 3. Make sub pages for items with routers

-what I would like to learn how to use:
+What I would like to learn how to use:
 1. Unit tests
 2. NodeJS
 3. Adobe XD (the way UX Designers work are of great inspiration for me and having photography background I also would like to go deeper into styles and UX design).